exvim/exvim.github.io/docs/config-project.md

 ### file_filter (array)

-`file_filter` accept suffix of the file you expect to browse and process in exVim project.
+`file_filter` accepts suffix of the file you expect to browse and process in exVim project.

 Example: